- 1 Action, Step and Activity

 if all went well, and the execution did not encounter any problems

 the execution detected an error in the System Under Test (SUT).
-For example, it measured a wrong value, detected invalid behavior of the SUT, invalid protocol behavior etc.
+For example, it measured a wrong/unexpected value, detected invalid behavior, invalid protocol behavior etc.

 the test itself ran into some error.
 This means that during the test's execution, an error occurred inside expecco or one of the user-defined action blocks.
-For example, if a file containing test-data could not be found, if a division by zero occurred etc.
+For example, if a file containing test-data could not be found or a division by zero or an index out of bounds error occurred etc.

 the test had no chance to perform its testing operations.
-For example, if a machine could not be reached in the network, if a resource (operator, measurement device, test-device etc.) was not available, etc.
+For example, if a machine could not be reached in the network, if it was not powered up or if a resource (operator, measurement device, test-device etc.) was not available, etc.

 The distinction is very useful as it should be kept in mind, that a test-manager/tester has to react differently depending on the reason for a test not resulting in a PASSED state:

-- for a FAIL, he has to inform the developer of the SUT, to fix the problem in the product.
+- for a FAIL, (s)he has to inform the developer of the SUT, to fix the problem in the product.

-- for an ERROR, he has to inform the test-developer/analyst, to fix the problem in the test-case
+- for an ERROR, (s)he has to inform the test-developer/analyst, to fix the problem in the test-case

-- for INCONCLUSIVE, he has to check for the availability of required devices and possibly inform the network administrator or test-lab-manager.
-After that, he can rerun the test without a need to contact either the product-development, nor the test-development team.
+- for INCONCLUSIVE, (s)he has to check for the availability of required devices and possibly inform the network administrator or test-lab-manager.
+After that, the test can be rerun without a need to contact either the product-development, nor the test-development team.

 Notice, that many test systems/frameworks only provide PASS/NOT PASS information as final verdict.
 If expecco is to be integrated into such a framework, FAIL, ERROR and INCONCLUSIVE will all be treated as NON-PASS (e.g. when running under the control of Jenkins, QC, Polarion etc.)